mse150s20/p2-kinetics/README.md

 It models the pandemic in Idaho as a kinetic function of time in days, with equations that model the uninfected, infected, recovered, and deaths in Idaho.

 ## Tell us a little bit about the idaho_infections.csv file and what it holds
 The idaho_infections.csv file contains the reported numbers of the total reported infected people, deaths, and recoveries in Idaho.
 The file starts on the first day of reported cases in the state.
 It also includes the number of new cases of each designation.
-This csv file works in conjunction with kinetics.py as it will show the comparison of the reported data along side with the projected data.
+This csv file works in conjunction with kinetics.py as it will show the comparison of the reported data alongside with the projected data.

 # Software Requirements
 This code requires access to a commandline terminal and to have a github account to access the p2-kinetics repository and to be able to track and collaborate with other researchers on this topic.
 For this program to run, python must be installed on the local machine.
 To download Python, go to terminal, type in the command line "apt-get install python".
 This will start